 The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:

 a.
-The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the Jira Security Project.
+The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the Risk Register repo in Github Enterprise.

 b.
 The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.